tomaslibal/ua-detection/README.md

 ### Introduction

-This is an experimental repository about device detection for the World Wide Web.
+This is an experimental repository for device detection on the World Wide Web.
 I'm mostly interested in device detection for the user agents connecting to web servers through the HTTP requests.